NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 Jesus **received honor and glory from God the Father**.
 However scriptures like [Isaiah 42:8](#isaiah-428) and [48:11](#isaiah-4811) show that God does not allow anyone else to have equal glory to him.
 This means that Jesus is no one else but God.
 This proves the deity of Christ.

 **This is my beloved Son** shows that Jesus is the [unique son of God](#monogenes), of the same substance as the Father.
 This proves the deity of Christ.

+## 1 John 3:2

+> Beloved, we are God’s children now, and what we will be has not yet appeared; but we know that when he appears we shall be like him, because we shall see him as he is.

+In this verse it says that Christians **are God's children**, and it says that God will **appear** and **we shall be like him**.
+But who is is who will appear?
+It is not God the Father, but Jesus the Son of God who is the one who will appear.
+It is also Jesus whom we will be like. ([1 Cor 15:49](#1-cor-1449)) Therefore **God** in this verse is Jesus Christ.

+## 1 John 5:6

+> This is he who came by water and blood—Jesus Christ; not by the water only but by the water and the blood.
+And the Spirit is the one who testifies, because the Spirit is the truth.

+This verse says that **the Spirit is the truth**, identifying the Holy Spirit with The Truth. in [John 14:6](#john-146) Jesus says "I am... the Truth".
+So either these verses contradict, or Jesus and the Holy Spirit are both the ultimate Truth, because they are both God.

 ## Revelation 1:7